Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 = How does the respective payment flows work with Resurs Bank in this plugin? =

 Full description about how "simplifiedShopFlow", "hosted flow" and "Resurs Checkout" works, not only here, but mostly anywhere can be seen at [https://docs.tornevall.net/x/IAAkBQ](https://docs.tornevall.net/x/IAAkBQ)

+The payment flow itself for each API [is described here](https://docs.tornevall.net/display/TORNEVALL/Checkout+workflows+and+metadata+store+described).

 == Screenshots ==